microsoftgraph/msgraph-sdk-powershell/src/Planner/Planner/docs/v1.0/New-MgPlannerPlan.md

       - `[PreviewType <String>]`: plannerPreviewType
       - `[References <IMicrosoftGraphPlannerExternalReferences>]`: plannerExternalReferences
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[DueDateTime <DateTime?>]`: Date and time at which the task is due.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[HasDescription <Boolean?>]`: Read-only.
 Value is true if the details object of the task has a non-empty description and false otherwise.
     - `[OrderHint <String>]`: Hint used to order items of this type in a list view.
 The format is defined as outlined here.
     - `[PercentComplete <Int32?>]`: Percentage of task completion.
 When set to 100, the task is considered completed.
     - `[PlanId <String>]`: Plan ID to which the task belongs.
     - `[PreviewType <String>]`: plannerPreviewType
-    - `[ProgressTaskBoardFormat <IMicrosoftGraphPlannerProgressTaskBoardTaskFormat>]`: plannerProgressTaskBoardTaskFormat
+    - `[ProgressTaskBoardFormat <IMicrosoftGraphPlannerProgressTaskBoardTaskFormat1>]`: plannerProgressTaskBoardTaskFormat
       - `[(Any) <Object>]`: This indicates any property can be added to this object.
       - `[Id <String>]`: Read-only.
       - `[OrderHint <String>]`: Hint value used to order the task on the Progress view of the Task Board.
 The format is defined as outlined here.
     - `[ReferenceCount <Int32?>]`: Number of external references that exist on the task.
     - `[StartDateTime <DateTime?>]`: Date and time at which the task starts.
 The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
-For example, midnight UTC on Jan 1, 2014 would look like this: '2014-01-01T00:00:00Z'
+For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z
     - `[Title <String>]`: Title of the task.

 CREATEDBY <IMicrosoftGraphIdentitySet>: identitySet
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Application <IMicrosoftGraphIdentity>]`: identity
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[DisplayName <String>]`: The identity's display name.
-Note that this may not always be available or up to date.
-For example, if a user changes their display name, the API may show the new value in a future response, but the items associated with the user won't show up as having changed when using delta.
+    - `[DisplayName <String>]`: The display name of the identity.
+This property is read-only.
-    - `[Id <String>]`: Unique identifier for the identity.
+    - `[Id <String>]`: The identifier of the identity.
+This property is read-only.
   - `[Device <IMicrosoftGraphIdentity>]`: identity
   - `[User <IMicrosoftGraphIdentity>]`: identity

-DETAILS <IMicrosoftGraphPlannerPlanDetails>: plannerPlanDetails
+DETAILS <IMicrosoftGraphPlannerPlanDetails1>: plannerPlanDetails
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Id <String>]`: Read-only.
-  - `[CategoryDescriptions <IMicrosoftGraphPlannerCategoryDescriptions>]`: plannerCategoryDescriptions
+  - `[CategoryDescriptions <IMicrosoftGraphPlannerCategoryDescriptions1>]`: plannerCategoryDescriptions
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Category1 <String>]`: The label associated with Category 1
     - `[Category2 <String>]`: The label associated with Category 2